 About the Polar Bear

-Polar Bears are the largest land carnivores on Earth, characterised by their thick white fur and powerful build.
+Polar Bears (Ursus maritimus) are the largest land carnivores on Earth, characterised by their thick white fur and powerful build.
 They are well adapted to the Arctic environment and are found throughout the region, predominantly on sea ice, which they rely on for hunting seals, their primary prey.

 While widespread across the Arctic, they are rare due to their low densities and vast territories.